bmpbos/arepa/doc/README.txt

 Chapter 5 Frequently Asked Questions
 ============================================

-NB: All questions should be directed to jmoon@hsph.harvard.edu.
+NB: All questions should be directed to the arepa-users group group.

 1. I get the following error when I run ARepA